cheminfo/eln-docs/docs/30_structural_analysis/mass/40_mf-from-monoisotopic-mass/README.md

 ---
 slug: /uuid/2294a250c8c1da87ca6753a6eb93c166
-title: OctoChemDB: MF / structure from mass spectra
+title: OctoChemDB - MF and structure from mass spectra
 ---

 import Range from "../../../includes/range/README.md";